jrunestone/ExtPlaneNet/README.md

 iface.Connect();
 ```

-This connects to ExtPlane-Plugin with the default parameters (can be changed in the constructor).
+This connects to the ExtPlane plugin with the default parameters (can be changed in the constructor).
 The connection process is synchronous.

 ### Subscribing to datarefs
 When connected, you must subscribe to datarefs to be able to read or write them.
 Full list of datarefs: http://www.xsquawkbox.net/xpsdk/docs/DataRefs.txt.
 Subscribing to datarefs is done asynchronously.